jksho/jobyProject/README.md

 ### How to run

-In Eclipse or Pycharm, run the file `Main3.py`
+In VSCode, Eclipse or Pycharm, run the file `Main3.py`

 ### Performance Benchmark